7 Eco-Friendly Shower Curtains To Green Your Bathroom

 Frequently Asked Questions about Eco-Friendly Shower Curtains

-I know you might have many questions in your mind about eco-friendly shower curtains - so let's discuss them.
+You might have many questions about eco-friendly shower curtains - so let's discuss them.
 Hopefully, this will help if you have any of these questions.

 Can I buy an eco-friendly shower curtain at a big box store?

-Yes, but you need to pay close attention to the third-party certifications that appear on the label.
-Stores like The Bay, Homesense, Canadian Tire, Target, Bed Bath & and even Wal-Mart do sometimes carry natural and organic items for the home.
-Look for OEKO-TEX 100, and Global Organic Textile Standard (GOTS), these are the most reputable.
-Some brands use their own generic logos that make it seem like they are sustainable, when in fact they are not, this is a form of greenwashing.
+Yes, but you need to pay close attention to the third-party certifications on the label.
+Stores like The Bay, Homesense, Canadian Tire, Target, Bed Bath & and even Walmart sometimes carry natural and organic items for the home.
+Look for OEKO-TEX 100 and Global Organic Textile Standard (GOTS); these are the most reputable.
+Some brands use their generic logos that make it seem like they are sustainable, when in fact they are not, this is a form of greenwashing.

 Do shower curtains biodegrade?

-Plastic does not biodegrade, it photodegrades.
-Some PEVA or EVA shower curtains claim to be biodegradable but honestly with plastic being one of the ingredients I am highly suspect of any company that claims this.
+Plastic does not biodegrade.
+It photodegrades.
+Some PEVA or EVA shower curtains claim to be biodegradable, but with plastic being one of the ingredients, I am highly suspect of any company claiming this.

-Natural fibers like cotton, linen, and hemp break down and biodegrade which makes them the better option.
+Natural fibers like cotton, linen, and hemp break down and biodegrade, making them the better option.

 Can you recycle a shower curtain?